-The annual Ursid meteor shower runs from about December 17 to 26 each year and always peaks around the December solstice, which, in 2020, comes on December 21.
-The shower’s peak is probably the morning of December 22, but any of the next few mornings should yield some Ursids as well.
-Then, after the solstice and the shower’s peak, keep watching.
-You still might catch some!
+The annual Ursid meteor shower runs from about December 17 to 26 every year.
+It always peaks around the December solstice, which, in 2020, comes on December 21 (the same day Jupiter and Saturn will have their great conjunction).
+The Ursids’ peak is probably the morning of December 22, but any of the next few mornings should yield some Ursid meteors as well.
+Plus the Geminids are still going on, and should also run until around December 22.

-In 2020, at this shower’s peak, the first quarter moon will set in the evening, providing dark skies at late night and the morning hours.
+In 2020, at this shower’s peak, a first quarter moon will set around midnight, providing dark skies in the morning hours.

-This shower isn’t a great one for the Southern Hemisphere.
-It’s just too far north on the sky’s dome for its radiant point to be easily visible from temperate latitudes in the Southern Hemisphere.
-As you may know, all meteors in annual showers have radiant points on our sky’s dome; the showers typically take their names from the constellations in which their radiants lie.
+As you may know, all meteors in annual showers have radiant points; the showers typically take their names from the constellations in which their radiants lie.
 If you trace the paths of the slow-moving Ursid meteors backward, they appear to come from the section of sky marked by the Little Dipper star Kochab.

-On the other hand, the Little Dipper is circumpolar (out all night) for far-northerly latitudes.
+From far-northerly latitudes (for example, in Canada), the Little Dipper is circumpolar (out all night).
 From there, you’ll find the star Kochab below Polaris, the North Star, at nightfall.
 Kochab (and all the Little Dipper stars) circle Polaris in a counterclockwise direction throughout the night, with this star reaching its high point for the night in the hours before dawn.
-And that’s important for meteor-watching, because the higher the radiant climbs in your sky, the more meteors you’re likely to see.
-Thus for the Ursids – as for so many meteor showers – the best time to watch is in the hours before dawn.

 Bottom line: If you want to watch the Ursids, find a country location where you can camp out.
 Dress warmly!
 And plan to spend several hours reclining under a dark sky.
 The predawn hours are usually the most favorable.